otagomohio/2019-06-11_GBS_EE/sessions/stacks_exerciseII_denovo.md

 match your exact Stacks output.]

-11. You will need to download the populations.structure.console and populations.structure.out_f files from the cluster!!!.
+11. You will need to download the populations.structure.console and populations.structure.out_f files from the cluster.
 You can then load them into the graphical interface for Structure on your local computer.
 Select the “File” menu and then “Load structure results…” to load the Structure output.
 Choose the “Barplot” menu and then “Show”.

     • *Are the three Oregon threespine stickleback populations related to one another?
 How can you tell?*

+Congrats, you just finished our tutorial for denovo RAD-Seq.
+If you have plenty of times, you could try different parameters for populations or have a play with ref_map.pl, the stickleback reference genome is at ...
 [Jump back to the main workshop schedule](https://otagomohio.github.io/2019-06-11_GBS_EE/)